 The benefits of magnesium are numerous, particularly for nervous balance.

-Anti-fatigue, muscle relaxant, anti-stress, it contributes daily to a good balance and good health.
-In association with vitamin B6, the benefits of magnesium are reinforced.
+Anti-fatigue, muscle relaxant, anti-stress, it contributes to good balance and good health on a daily basis.
+In association with vitamin B6 , the benefits of magnesium are reinforced.

-- Magnesium is very present in the human body.
-It is found in the liver, heart and muscles.
-With regard to stress, it helps regulate muscle tone, blood pressure and heart rate.
+- magnesium is very present in the human body.
+It is found in the liver, the heart and even in the muscles.
+When it comes to stress, it helps regulate muscle tone, blood pressure and heart rate.
 It plays a central role in nerve transmission.
 So many actions that can be described as relaxing;

-- Vitamin B6 contributes to a better assimilation of certain nutrients, including magnesium.
+- Vitamin B6 contributes to better assimilation of certain nutrients, including magnesium.
 Among its many other properties, vitamin B6 plays a role in the proper functioning of the immune system.
-It also contributes to the maintenance of mental balance.
+It also contributes to maintaining mental balance.

-How to cover your magnesium needs to fight against stress?
+How to meet your magnesium needs to combat stress?

-Magnesium deficiency is very common in the world today.
+Magnesium deficiency is very common today in France.

-According to various studies published in recent years, at least one adult in five is affected.
+According to various studies published in recent years, at least one in five adults are affected.
 The origin of this deficiency is very diverse.
-It can be related to an illness, a medical prescription, stress or an unbalanced diet.
+It may be linked to an illness, a medical prescription, stress or even an unbalanced diet.

 To cover our daily needs, we need at least 360 mg for a woman and 420 mg for a man.
-These figures increase for pregnant and breastfeeding women.
+These numbers increase among pregnant or breastfeeding women.

-This obviously requires a more balanced diet that includes some of the many foods with a high magnesium content.
-These include wholemeal bread, brown rice, spinach, bananas, prunes and dark chocolate.
+This obviously requires a more balanced diet incorporating some of the many foods with a high magnesium content.
+Among these, we find in particular wholemeal bread, wholemeal rice, spinach, bananas, prunes and even dark chocolate.

-However, in times of stress, it may be a good idea to use the Argalys food supplement, which combines magnesium (50% of the RDA per capsule) and vitamin B6 with potassium.
-This food supplement allows you to take advantage of the benefits of magnesium, in particular to find a calmed state.
-Nervous fatigue is reduced, cramps fade, sleep is restful.
+However, in times of stress, it may be good to use the food supplement Argalys which brings together magnesium (50% of the RDA per capsule) and vitamin B6 associated with potassium.
+This food supplement allows you to benefit from the benefits of magnesium, in particular to regain a calm state.
+Nervous fatigue is reduced, cramps fade, sleep is restorative.

-Our Multivitamin food supplement can also be an alternative solution because it also provides 25% of the RDA in Magnesium, which is perfectly adapted to ensure good coverage of average daily needs.
+Our Multivitamin food supplement can also be an alternative solution because it also provides 25% of the RDA for Magnesium, which is perfectly suited to ensuring good coverage of average daily needs.